CaptainPants/sweeter/docs/signals/basics.md

      * Use this to check if a signal has been initialized.
 This can be useful in a $derived that references itself.
      */
     readonly inited: boolean;
     /**
+     * Use this to check if the signal is currently in a failed state, which means .peek()/.value would throw if called.
+     */
+    readonly failed: boolean;

+    /**
      * Add a callback to be invoked when the signal's value changes.